 Take Advantage of Frontloading

-Štrolling down the sidewalk you glance at a storefront window with a big red magic marker slash through an
+Štrolling down the sidewalk you glance at a storefront window and notice a magic marker slashing through a

 shoulders and waltz through doors, the whole time wondering,